-The Executive Board is responsible for preparing the Company's quarterly reports and half-yearly financial report as well as the annual and consolidated financial statements and the combined management report for GRAMMER AG and the Group.
+The Executive Board is responsible for preparing the Company's quarterly statements and half-yearly financial report as well as the annual and consolidated financial statements and the management report for GRAMMER AG and the Group.
 It prepares the dependent company report and, together with the Supervisory Board, the remuneration report.
 The Executive Board is responsible for compliance with the law and internal policies and ensures these are implemented and observed throughout the Company.
 To meet these obligations, the Executive Board ensures that there is an appropriate and effective internal control and risk management system in place that is based on the Company's risk position, which also comprises a compliance management system based on the Company's risk position.
 Employees and third parties can anonymously report legal violations within the Company.

-The Supervisory Board has issued rules of procedure for the Executive Board, which include the definition of various areas of responsibility and the rules for cooperation both within the Executive Board and between the Executive Board and the Supervisory Board.
-In an allocation of responsibilities plan, the Supervisory Board sets out the members of the Executive Board responsible for the individual Executive Board areas.
-As head of Human Resources, the HR Director is appointed in accordance with section 33 of the German Codetermination Act (MitbestG).
+The Supervisory Board has issued Rules of Procedure for the Executive Board, which include the definition of various areas of responsibility and the rules for cooperation both within the Executive Board and between the Executive Board and the Supervisory Board.
+In an allocation of responsibilities plan, the Supervisory Board sets out the members of the Executive Board areas.
+As the head of Human Resources, the HR Director is appointed in accordance with section 33 of the German Codetermination Act (MitbestG).
 Each member of the Executive Board manages his or her assigned area on their own responsibility; business of particular significance is reserved for resolution by the Executive Board in its entirety.
-The Executive Board is supported by the Executive Committee, which was established in fall 2022 and meets regularly.
+The Executive Board is assisted by the Executive Committee, which meets regularly.
 An Executive Committee comprises the members of the Executive Board and the heads of key core business areas and forms the Company's highest operating management body.

 The Executive Board and the Supervisory Board work closely together in the Company's best interests.
-The Executive Board informs the Supervisory Board regularly, promptly and extensively about all business matters of particular significance due to their financial impact and/or relevance for general company policy.
+The Executive Board informs the Supervisory Board regularly, promptly and extensively about all business matters of particular significance due to their financial impact or relevance to general corporate policy.
 In particular, these include matters relating to the strategy, business performance, the risk situation, risk management and compliance.
 The members of the Executive Board are subject to a comprehensive non-competition clause during their activities for GRAMMER AG.
 They undertake to act in the Company's best interests and may not pursue any personal interests when making decisions; in particular, they may not make use of any business opportunities arising for the Company for their own personal benefit.
 They may only engage in sideline activities, in particular, supervisory board mandates outside the GRAMMER Group, with the approval of the Supervisory Board.
 The Supervisory Board is also responsible for deciding on how the remuneration received for sideline activities is to be treated.
-Each member of the Executive Board is under a duty to disclose to the Supervisory Board any conflicts of interest without delay and to inform the other Executive Board members of these.
+Each member of the Executive Board has a duty to disclose to the Supervisory Board any conflicts of interest without delay and to inform the other Executive Board members of these.

 Members of the Executive Board are initially appointed for a period of no more than three years.
 However, the Supervisory Board assesses each individual case on the basis of its own merits to determine the appropriate initial period of appointment.
+The Executive Board of GRAMMER AG comprised the following members in the financial year: